Chapter 1:

 “Even so, I’m going to have to report this.”

-“And now I’m beginning to think that may have been a mistake,” Basttias said.
+“Now I’m beginning to think that may have been a mistake.”

-“For the counselor, sure,” Basttias allowed, “but how can you be so sure the other is a guard?”
+“For the counselor, sure, but how can you be so sure the other is a guard?”

 “Their steps are rhythmic, disciplined, but overconfident.
 Besides, who else would the counselors allow in here?
 If you don’t believe me, just wait and see.”

-The two were quite the odd pair.
-The man was tall, even for a guard, middle-aged, and wore an intimidating scowl.
+The two made quite the odd pair.
+The man was stocky, middle-aged, and wore an intimidating scowl.
 He gave an impression that was not easily forgotten.
-The gynoid, on the other hand, was identical to all other gynoids—Her metal-ceramic body was covered with pale artificial skin.
+The counselor, on the other hand, was identical to all other gynoids— Her ceramic-metal body was covered with pale, artificial skin.
 She had gray eyes and brown, medium-length artificial hair atop her head.
-At 160 centimeters tall, she was an average height for women, and her face was expressionless.

-Realizing that this distraction was going to prevent him from finishing his work, Ashtin stood and turned towards the uninvited guests.
+Realizing that this distraction was going to prevent him from finishing his work, Ashtin turned toward the uninvited guests.

 “And you as well,” he said, searching the guard’s uniform for a name tag or insignia.
 Finding none, he frowned.
 “Come to finish me off while I’m weak?”